FreeRTOS/FreeRTOS-SMP-Demos/SMP.md

 ## Minimal Idle Hook Function
 The FreeRTOS-SMP kernel has two type of Idle tasks:
-1. Idle Task - There is one usual Idle task which does all the garbage collection.
+1. Idle Task - There is the one usual Idle task which does all the garbage collection.
 2. Minimal Idle Tasks - There are `configNUM_CORES - 1` Minimal Idle tasks which
-   are run on idle cores and do nothing.
+   are run on idle cores and which do nothing.

-The minimal idle tasks can optionally call an application defined hook (or callback) function - the minimal idle hook.
-The minimal idle tasks run at the very lowest priority, so such an idle hook function will only get executed when there are no tasks of higher priority that are able to run.
+The minimal idle tasks can optionally call an application-defined hook (or callback) function - the minimal idle hook.
+The minimal idle tasks run at the very lowest priority, so such an idle hook function will only run when there are no tasks of higher priority that are able to run.

 The minimal idle hook will only get called if `configUSE_MINIMAL_IDLE_HOOK` is set to `1` within `FreeRTOSConfig.h`.
-When this is set the application must provide the hook function with the following prototype:
+When this is set, the application must provide the hook function with the following prototype:

 ```c
 void vApplicationMinimalIdleHook( void );
 ```

-The minimal idle hook is called repeatedly by call the minimal idle tasks as long as any of them is running. **It is paramount that the minimal idle hook unction does not call any API functions that could cause it to block.**
+The minimal idle hook is called repeatedly by the minimal idle tasks as long as any one of them is running. **It is paramount that the minimal idle hook function does not call any API functions that could cause it to block.**

 # New Configuration Options

-The following new configuration options have been added to the FreeRTOS-SMP
+These additional configuration options are available to the FreeRTOS-SMP
 Kernel:
 * [configNUM_CORES](#confignumcores)
 * [configRUN_MULTIPLE_PRIORITIES](#configrunmultiplepriorities)